 The Ki-61 demonstrated only a few teething problems in field use, such as a tendency towards engine overheating during ground running under tropical conditions.
 However, despite the heavier armament, it still didn't have the punch to easily knock rugged and well-armed Allied bombers out of the sky.

-Once the Ho-5 cannon became available, Kawasaki designers then reversed the arrangement of the guns, putting the 20 millimeter cannon in the nose and the 12.7 millimeter guns in the wings.
+Once the Ho-5 cannon finally became available, Kawasaki designers then reversed the arrangement of the guns, putting the 20-millimeter cannon in the nose and the 12.7-millimeter guns in the wings.
 While they were making these modifications, they also made a few changes to streamline manufacturing and simplify field maintenance.

 This new variant was designated the "Ki-61-I KAIc" (where "KAI" was for "kaizo", or "modified").
 It was 19 centimeters (7.5 inches) longer than its predecessors, and also featured a detachable rear section; a fixed tailwheel instead of the earlier retractable tailwheel; stronger wings; and stores pylons outboard of the main landing gear, allowing it to carry two 250 kilogram (550 pound) bombs.